Ogromny/budgie-global-menubar-applet/README.md

 budgie-global-menubar-applet
 ============================

-A Global Menubar Applet for the Budgie Desktop
+A Global Menubar Applet for the Budgie Desktop.

+This is still very much WIP and in the research stage.
+Don't be silly and fork it.
+Don't try installing it, it doesn't do anything useful yet.
+Just have patience :)

 budgie-global-menubar-applet is a [Solus project](https://solus-project.com/).